 Interest on Direct Unsubsidized and Direct Graduate PLUS loans accrues from the date funds are disbursed.
 It accrues as "simple" interest; it is not compounding while you are in school.
-The accrued interest will be capitalized (added to the principal loan balance) when the loans enter or re-enter repayment (six months after you are no longer enrolled in law school).
+The accrued interest will be capitalized (added to the principal loan balance) when the loans enter or re-enter repayment (six months after you are no longer enrolled at least half-time in law school).
 As such, you will not be paying "interest on the interest" while you are in school.

-You will not have to start repaying the federal loans you borrow to attend law school until at least six months after you leave school.
+You will not have to start repaying the federal loans you borrow to attend law school until at least six months after you are no longer enrolled at least half-time in law school.
 You also should be able to defer repayment of any federal (and perhaps, private) student loans you borrowed prior to enrolling in law school.
 Contact the loan holder or servicer of any prior student loan to investigate your deferment or forbearance options and to learn how to pursue those options.